18 days from Bucharest to PragueOverview

 Once the center of the mighty Habsburg Empire, Austria’s magical capital on the blue Danube is a showcase of gilded architecture.
 This is home to the lavish Hofburg Imperial Palace complex with its Vienna Boy’s Choir and dazzling Lipizzaner stallions; the neo-renaissance Vienna Opera House; and awe-inspiring St. Stephen’s Cathedral—plus, countless other sights shown to you by your Local Guide during your included CITY TOUR.
 Shop in the delightful pedestrian Kärntnerstrasse, and be sure to take a break and enjoy a piece of decadent Sachertorte or Apfelstrudel in one of the classic Viennese coffee houses, historic institutions that helped shape Viennese culture!
 (B,L,D)Day 11 Dürnstein–Melk.

-Passau, Germany.
-Today you can choose from several full-day optional excursions: to Salzburg, taking in some of the Sound of Music sights; the popular “Romantic Austria” tour; or to ?eský Krumlov in the Czech Republic, a UNESCO World Heritage Site.
+Today you can choose from several full-day optional excursions such as to Salzburg, taking in some of the Sound of Music sights, or to Český Krumlov in the Czech Republic, a UNESCO World Heritage Site.
 Alternatively, just stay on the ship and relax as you cruise to Passau, uniquely located where the Inn, Ilz, and Danube Rivers converge.
 Passau is a maze of narrow cobblestone streets lined with beautiful patrician houses.
 St. Stephen’s Cathedral, a masterpiece of Italian baroque architecture, houses one of the world’s largest church organs with 17,774 pipes.
 Take in the highlights on an included GUIDED WALK.
 (B,L,D)Day 13 Regensburg.

 .
 After breakfast, say goodbye to your crew and travel by motorcoach to Prague, the “Golden City.”
 (B)Day 16 Prague.